RN2D-Project/BootCamp_Project/technology.md

-# __You Tube Trending Video Analysis__
+# __Heart Disease Prediction Data Analysis__

 ## __Technology Overview__

 ## Data Cleaning and Analysis

-- Data has been extracted in CSV format.
+- Data has been extracted from Kaggle in CSV format.
-- Microsoft Excel has been used for some basic data exploration and cleaning.
+- Microsoft Excel has been used for some basic data exploration.
 - Pandas and Jupyter Notebook have been used to extract and clean the data.
-- Numpy and Datetime packages have been used in Pandas.
+- MatPlotLib Library has been used to perform exploratory Data Analysis.
 - Python programming language has been used and will be used for further analysis.

 ## Database Storage

 - Quick DBD has been used to create and plan the database schme and ERD diagram.
-- It is proposed that PostGreSQL database system be used to create the database and pgAdmin tool be used to interact with PostGreSQL database.
+- PostGres has been used to create the database .
+- Database has been hosted on AWS using AWS's relational Database Service.
+- The Database is accessed using pgAdmin and connecting the same to the RDS instance on AWS.
+- AWS's S3 has been used to store raw data that should go into the database.
+- The ETL process has been performed using Pandas and Jupyter Notebook.

 ## Machine Learning

-- SCIkitLearn machine Learning Library is being used to create a Multiple regression model.
+- SCIkitLearn machine Learning Library is being used to create Logistic regression and other classification models.
-- sklearn.metrics is used to calculate the r2 score.
+- sklearn.metrics is used to calculate the accuracy score and create the confusion matrix and classification report.

+## Dashboard
-- Matplotlib package is being used for creating visualizations
+- Tableau is being used to create interactive visualizations and a storyboard.

 ## Other
-- Google Drive is used for sharing Project Planning and other documentation.
+- Google Drive is being used for sharing Project Planning and other documentation.
 - GitHub repositories are used for maintaining versions of code and project documentation.
+- Google Slides will be used for Project presentation.